hotschedules/slate/source/includes/making-a-call/hs-example.md

 <aside class="notice"> <strong>FETCHING DATA METHODS</strong> </aside>

-Note: Results are currently cached with a TTL of 60 minutes.
+**Note:** Results are currently cached with a TTL of 60 minutes.

+What is TTL? _Time to live or hop limit is a mechanism that limits the lifespan or lifetime of data in a computer or network_

 #### getConcepts
 This method returns a list of concepts for a company.